UTHINKUKNOWME/CEHv10StudyGuide/11-Cryptography-101.md

   - CVE-2014-0160
 - **FREAK** (Factoring Attack on RSA-EXPORT Keys) - man-in-the-middle attack that forces a downgrade of RSA key to a weaker length
 - **POODLE** (Paddling Oracle On Downgraded Legacy Encryption) - downgrade attack that used the vulnerability that TLS downgrades to SSL if a connection cannot be made
-  - SSl 3 uses RC4, which is easy to crack
+  - SSL v3 uses RC4, which is easy to crack
   - CVE-2014-3566
   - Also called PoodleBleed
-- **DROWN** (Decrypting RSA with Obsolete and Weakened eNcyption) - affects SSL and TLS services
+- **DROWN** (Decrypting RSA with Obsolete and Weakened eNcryption) - affects SSL and TLS services
   - Allows attackers to break the encryption and steal sensitive data
   - Uses flaws in SSL v2
   - Not only web servers; can be IMAP and POP servers as well